elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.5.0 =
+- Added: Added excerpt to pages to let users customize meta description, especially for static homepage.
+- Added: Added support for [JSON-LD structured data](https://github.com/elightup/slim-seo/wiki/JSON-LD).
+Supported Website data (including search box) and Breadcrumbs.
+- Added: [Redirect author page](https://github.com/elightup/slim-seo/wiki/Auto-Redirection) to homepage if no posts or the website has only one user.
+- Added: Added support for [meta robots tag](https://github.com/elightup/slim-seo/wiki/Meta-Robots-Tag).
+	- Do not index the follow links:
+		- search results
+		- 404
+		- feed
+		- private posts
+		- page with no content
+	- Do not follow links:
+		- register
+		- login

 = 1.4.0 =
 - Added: Added notification for SEO settings errors in the admin.